Electricity For Kids And Grownups Alike!

 Shift to another terminal combination.
 Zinc and steel are shown to the right.
 Again, note the voltage.
 Higher?
 Lower?

 Try the final terminal set.
 As in the lemon battery project, you should see why zinc and copper make good terminals.

 Show that if you hold the meter leads apart, touch them together, or even stick them directly in the apple themselves, nothing happens.
 The two dissimilar metals we used as battery terminals are needed, and they must be in the apple for the process to work.
 Otherwise we have no meter deflection and no apple battery.

 Tell the group that the same thing causing the meter to move is what lights the bulb in a flashlight.

 What just happened?

 For the teacher – please see the lemon battery experiment for a complete explanation of what’s happening in the apple battery.
 The process and the concepts are identical.
-Additional information is also discussed in the Electricity Science Projects related to Charge section of the electricity page.
+Additional information is also discussed in the Electricity Science Projects related to Charge section.

 For the students – as long as we choose the right metals for our terminals, we can turn the apple into a battery.